Interface Advanced¶

 Hint

-For the input box above, we can call the following API to input the string "你好世界" (Hello World) into it.
-It also supports inputting English or other Unicode strings.
-You just need to use it as shown below to input text into the box.
+For the above input box, we can call the following interface to input the string 你好世界 (Hello World).
+You can also input English or other Unicode strings; just use as follows to input text into the box.

 >>> element = d(text="搜索感兴趣的内容")